How Much Does an LLC Cost in Hawaii (All the Fees Revealed)

 An office table filled with money and office documents

-There are several state tax filing requirements for company LLCs in Hawaii [2].
+There are several state tax filing requirements for LLCs in Hawaii [2]:

-• State income tax: The state income tax is imposed on any income you pay yourself.
+• State income tax: This tax is imposed on any income you pay yourself.
 The tax rate ranges from 1.4% to 8.25%, depending on the aggregate amount of taxable income.

-• GET tax: There is no sales tax in Hawaii.
+• GET tax: There is no sales tax for LLC in Hawaii.
 Instead, it has a General Excise Tax (GET) set at varying rates for certain sales activities.
-For example, you're subject to a 0.5% tax rate if you run manufacturing and wholesaling.
-If you engage in loans or insurance commissions, you pay 0.15% GET tax.
+Unlike a traditional sales tax that consumers pay, Hawaii's GET applies to the business's gross receipts.
+Standard rate is 4%.

 • Self-employment tax: Members of a Hawaii LLC must pay self-employment tax on any profits they get from the company.
 The self-employment tax rate is set at 15.3%.